 Popular internet marketers typically have better PR going on and that lets their product launches be more successful.
 For example in the above list, the names which stand out to me personally are: Jeff Walker, Shane Paxton, Stefan Ciancio and Joshua Zamora.

 I wouldn’t worry too much about this tip, but it’s basically just extra “insurance” in helping you pick out a product that can potentially be a huge hit.

-If you’re new to popular internet marketing icons, I would recommend reading this list I set up.
+If you’re new to popular internet marketing icons, I would recommend reading this list of famous internet marketers I set up.

-4. When you pick a product out, review it.
-Keep it simple.
+4) When you pick a product out, review it.
+Keep it simple and honest.

 A) If it’s good, I WILL promote it.